raisa-d/ticTacToeGame/README.md

 </ul>

 ## Optimizations
-Future iterations will include the following updates/features:
+The next iteration will focus on prioritizing the following udpates:
-- Add styling for the "X" player's boxes (right now the styling is just a pink background)
+- Styling will be added for the "X" player's boxes (right now the styling is just a pink background)
 - Once one player wins the game, they should no longer be able to select more boxes (if there are free ones).
 - Add styling for when the winner wins, highlight the winning combination.

+Future steps:
 - Adding the option to play against a bot (right now players can play side by side with another human).

 ## Lessons Learned